 ● Turn the camera up or down and repeat it!

 Take a lot of pictures as much as you can, and the more you practice, the more natural and easy it will be, and the better it will look.
-You don’t have to worry if it takes time, it definitely takes time to learn how to take good pictures.
+You don’t have to worry if it takes time, it definitely takes time to learn how to take a professional headshot.

 However, direct sunlight, particularly in the middle of the day when the sun is straight overhead, is often not flattering